 Work highlights

-- Represented clients Mick Jagger and Keith Richards, the founders and principal songwriters of the Rolling Stones, by serving notices of termination in respect of the original grants of United States copyright in many of their songs.
+• Represented Mick Jagger and Keith Richards of the Rolling Stones in the serving of notices of termination in respect of the original grants of United States copyright in many of their songs.

-- Representing Amazon in a copyright litigation pending in the Southern District of New York concerning the rights to distribute such well-known films as Austin Powers: International Man of Mystery and other titles.
+• Representing Amazon in a copyright litigation pending in the Southern District of New York, concerning the rights to distribute such films as Austin Powers: International Man of Mystery.

 BakerHostetler